Raghav-Code-dt/Landing-Page/README.md

 # Landing-Page
-A Project using HTML and CSS
+A Basic Football News Website Landing Page using HTML and CSS